rockyalife/simple-todo-list/README.md

 # Simple to-do list!

-Simple exercise to practice basic DOM manipulation with Javascript.
+A simple exercise to practice basic DOM manipulation with Javascript.

+**Technologies used:**
-A Simple to-do list with HTML, CSS/Bootstrap and Javascript
+HTML, CSS/Bootstrap and Javascript